 Shiitakes are also high in Vitamin D, and can actually soak up Vitamin D when you allow them to dry in the sun.
 Sound familiar?
 These qualities are a lot like us humans!
 Plus, they have high levels of protein and other minerals, and are a great alternative for anyone who doesn’t consume meat.
 Without the need for pollinators, sun, additional fertilizers, and with a 3-9 year return, growing Shiitakes in a cold climate offers a resilient food opportunity.

 Economically, Shiitakes can be sold for a premium to restaurants, or can be dried and sold commercially that way.
+It is well known that Shiitakes grown on logs taste much better than ones grown in commercial labs.
+You can sell them for a premium when grown in the natural forests that surround us.
 They currently sell for $12 a pound fresh, and $6 a pound fresh wholesale.
 You can also sell them dried and can get $22 a pound retail, and $12 a pound wholesale.
 They’re some of the most profitable mushrooms you can grow, and are only gaining in popularity in North America.
-They are a great way to make the most out of a forest landscape where you live.
-Shiitakes can create a side income, or even an entire business.
+They are a great way to make the most out of a forest landscape where you live, provide food for your family, and potentially create an avenue of income.
+If you’re interested in the logistics behind growing Shiitakes as a business, read the book Farming the Woods.
+There’s a great break down of someone who went through the motions of turning Shiitakes into their livelihood.